GriffithUniLibrary/digital-tools/content/analysis/text.md

 section: Analysis
 nav_order: 3
 title: Text analysis
-topics: Example Topic; Another Example
+topics: Sentiment analysis; Concept mapping
 description: >
     The analysis of 'text as data' is becoming increasingly commonplace.
 It is a key aspect of the Digital Humanities field.
 # youtubeid: moJgWrD6dwg